What is ParaSwap?

 Centralized Exchange vs. Decentralized Exchange

-If you noticed, we mentioned two kinds of exchanges in the above example: centralized exchange (CEX) and decentralized exchange (DEX).
+If you noticed, there are two kinds of exchanges in the above example: centralized exchange (CEX) and decentralized exchange (DEX).
 Let’s demystify.

 The Case for Centralized Exchanges